 Research indicates that we have but two primary channels for receiving and interpreting information: visual and aural.
-These channels become overloaded easily when faced with too much stimuli, e.g., trying to snapchat/text, "listen" to a lecture, take notes and pay attention to visual aids.
+These channels become overloaded easily when faced with too much stimuli, e.g., trying to snapchat/text, "listen" to a lecture, take notes.
 Since meaningful learning involves actively engaging with content, limiting electronic distractions gives you an opportunity to involve yourself with the course material.